gabodrg/Gizzy/README.md

 Watch the gator walk and pretty much nothing else.

-Tested on Palm Pre and Pre2
+Tested on Palm Pre and Palm Pre Plus

 # Screenshots